wh-alice/mig_visualstudio/vs/extensibility/modifying-the-isolated-shell-by-using-the-.pkgdef-file.md

 ---
-title: "Modifying the Isolated Shell By Using the .Pkgdef File | Microsoft Docs" ms.custom: "" ms.date: "10/14/2016" ms.prod: "visual-studio-dev14"
+title: "Modifying the Isolated Shell By Using the .Pkgdef File" ms.custom: "" ms.date: "10/14/2016" ms.prod: "visual-studio-dev14"